-You will love Loire Valley!
+You will love the UNESCO World Heritage Site that is the Loire Valley!
 A day trip from Paris to Loire Valley will have stops at three popular and grandiose fortresses and lunch in the picturesque town.
 Just two hours away from Paris, Loire Valley is a day well spent.

 The three chateaus showcase exceptional French Renaissance architecture.
 The Chateau de Chenonceau has a fascinating history, the Chateau de Cheverny has lavish sprawling grounds, and the Chateau de Chambord gives a feel of the old French aristocratic history.
 Each of the fortresses is a sight to behold.

 While in Loire Valley, you might also want to make a quick trip to Ambiose Village to visit the final resting place of Leonardo da Vinci.
 Extend your stay with a night at one of the stunning classic hotels like the Originals Le Londres.